jaqobb/dependency-injector/README.md

-# Project end
-This project is no longer maintained by me.
-If someone want to take care of the project, please contact me via Discord: jaqobb#6998.

-## Dependency-Injector
+## DependencyInjector
 Inject dependencies directly into your Java code without increasing jar file size.

 ### Purposes of this project
-This project is supposed to give a possibility to use external dependencies in your programs without increasing final jar size due to dependency shading.
+This project gives the possibility to use external dependencies in your applications without increasing final jar size due to dependency shading.

 ### Requirements
 All you need is Java 8 and optionally Maven if you don't want to download sources on your own.